bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 We could be sharing the same subscription.
 I mean, theoretically, a lot of those things can happen.
-So like Merge and Me can just like pay for one subscription and use the same key to sign and send that information to the tower.
+So like Murch and Me can just like pay for one subscription and use the same key to sign and send that information to the tower.

 Speaker 1: 00:39:40

-Yeah, I understand there's probably some, you know, there's maybe not certainty in a lot of these things, but there's probably some useful heuristics you'd be picking up.
+Yeah, I understand there's probably some, there's maybe not certainty in a lot of these things, but there's probably some useful heuristics you'd be picking up.
 And for the Umbrella user running on a Raspberry Pi in their home, you can make some pretty solid assumptions.

 Speaker 0: 00:39:57